WillFlame14/hanabi-bot/README.md

 ## Bot features
 - Can play at different levels of the H-Group convention set.
 Currently, levels 1-5 are supported.
-- Takes notes during the game on cards in its own hand.
+- Takes notes during the game on what it thinks each player knows about their own hand.
 - Internally rewinds to relevant turns to understand mistakes.
 - Can create and start games on its own (i.e. for playing bot-only games).
-- Can replay completed games on hanab.live and offer suggestions.
+- Can replay completed games on hanab.live and offer suggested actions.

 ## Running locally
 - You'll need to have NodeJS v16 or above.
 You can download it [here](https://nodejs.org/en/download/).